Ky1e/relativity_app/documentation/11_Widgets/index.md

 return content;
 ```

-If you're planning on building a form, visit the [Forms docs](Forms) to learn about the creation, validation and submission of forms using DrupalGap.
+If you're planning on building a form, visit the [Forms docs](/documentation/13_Forms/index.md) to learn about the creation, validation and submission of forms using your mobile app.

 Below are screen shots of various supported widgets.
 To see example code for a particular widget, click on its screenshot.